About the Theme

 About the Expansion Pack

-Bento Expansion Pack is a plugin that has been developed by the authors of Bento in order to add more capabilities which are not permitted for a theme in the WordPress repository.
+Bento Expansion Pack is a plugin that has been developed by the authors of Bento in order to add more capabilities to the theme.
 It’s easy to install and offers a host of cool additional features such as portfolio functionality, pre-built layouts, video and maps headers, preloaders, and many more.
-The Expansion Pack also allows to fully customize the copyright statement in the footer, removing all branding.
-The Pack can be downloaded here for a one-time price of $17, which includes support and lifetime updates, and is about 3 times less than what you’d need to pay for a premium theme elsewhere.
+The Expansion Pack also allows to fully customize the copyright statement in the footer, removing all our branding.
+The Pack can be downloaded here for $17 (one-time payment), which includes support and lifetime updates; this is about 3 times less than what you’d need to pay for a premium theme elsewhere.

 The Bento Expansion Pack is licensed under the GPL (GNU General Public License); one purchase of the Expansion Pack offers one activation key, which is in turn valid for two domains – i.e. it can be used to activate the Expansion Pack on two separate instances of WordPress.
 The second activation has been primarily included for the sake of giving an opportunity to configure the Expansion Pack on a test environment (e.g. Localhost or separate dev URL) before using it on a live website.